revbayes/revbayes.github.io/tutorials/fig/timefig_dating.md

 age_littoralis_flynni := tmrca(timetree, clade_littoralis_flynni)
 ```

 Now we have a variable representing our phylogeny.
 Next, we'll model how molecular variation accumulates over time.
 For this, we will construct a partitioned substitution model with a relaxed molecular clock.
 This means rates of molecular evolution can vary among branches, among loci, and among sites.
-This can all be loaded by calling `source( mol_code_fn )`, but you should specify the model by hand to better understand its composition.
+The following code can be executed by calling `source( mol_code_fn )`, but you should specify the model by hand to better understand its composition.

 First, we create the relaxed clock model.
 The following code creates a vector of clock rates that are lognormally distributed.
 Later, the rates in this vector will be used to define branch-varying clock rates.
 To do so, we first define a base clock rate, `mu_mol_base`

 ```
 mu_mol_base ~ dnExp(10)
-moves.append(mvScale(mu_mol_base, weight=5) )
+moves.append( mvScale(mu_mol_base, weight=5) )
 ```

-Then, we draw branch rates whose mean equals that base clock rate and the 2.5% and 97.5% quantiles of rate variation span one order of magnitude (determined by the magic number `0.587405`).
+Then, we draw branch rates whose mean equals that base clock rate and 95% of possible branchwise rate variation spans one order of magnitude (determined by the magic number `0.587405`).

 ```
 mu_mol_sd <- 0.587405
 for (i in 1:num_branches) {
     ln_mean := ln(mu_mol_base) - 0.5 * mu_mol_sd * mu_mol_sd
     mu_mol_branch[i] ~ dnLnorm(ln_mean, mu_mol_sd)
-    moves.append(mvScale(mu_mol_branch[i], weight=1))
+    moves.append( mvScale(mu_mol_branch[i], weight=1) )
 }
 ```